 Some students may receive grants and scholarships to help pay for college.
 Unlike loans, scholarships and grants do not have to be paid back.

-In 2021, Morris College awarded 859 need-based scholarships to students, giving away total of $4,369,088 to help students with financial need cover the cost of school.
+In 2022, Morris College awarded 859 need-based scholarships to students, giving away total of $4.4 million to help students with financial need cover the cost of school.